Canadianlic

 3. Marketing and Lead Generation

-We’ve seen new agents at Canadian LIC outperform veterans because they:
+We’ve seen new agents outperform veterans because they:

 • Worked referral networks